-Workshop Title: Enhancing Attention: through Del Giacco Neuro Art Therapy (DAT)
+Enhancing Attention & Memory via Del Giacco Neuro Art Therapy

-Maureen C. Del Giacco, Ph.D., LCAT, Licensed Creative Arts Therapist, Certified Cognitive Rehabilitaion Specialist, Founder Del Giacco’s Creative Arts Therapy, PLLC and Del Giacco Neuro Art Therapy Therapeutic Process.
+Maureen C. Del Giacco, Ph.D., LCAT, Licensed Creative Arts Therapist, Certified Cognitive Rehabilitation Specialist, Founder Del Giacco’s Creative Arts Therapy, PLLC and Del Giacco Neuro Art Therapy Therapeutic Process.

 New York State Approved Continuing Education Provider for LCAT: # CAT-0053.

 The workshop is designed for: Licensed Creative Arts Therapists and Licensed Professionals that are interested in art therapy and how it affects memory and attention.
 Or any qualified individual working for a facility that utilizes memory programs.
 Qualified persons refers to certified or licensed individuals with experience working with populations who have brain abnormalities.

 We will be exploring how changes in the brain may occur with repeated use of specific sensory stimuli.
 The DAT exercises use the Therapeutic Drawing Series via color, line, visual and find motor movement to excite and grow both neurons and dendrites.

 Additionally, we will explore how the DAT process has helped clients ages 7 to 85, and how it offers a program to improve their attention.
 You will be provided case studies to demonstrate how the DAT method has helped a wide range of clients over a 20 years period.

 Syllabus – 1st week 3Hr.